SanatKulkarni/BFHL-Round-2/README.md

-# Bajaj Finserv Health - Lab Report OCR API
+# Bajaj Finserv Health - Lab Report OCR API (Pillow Version)

 ## Overview

 This project implements a FastAPI service designed to process lab report images and extract structured information, specifically targeting lab test names, their measured values, units, and biological reference ranges.

 The core objective is to achieve this using Optical Character Recognition (OCR) and rule-based parsing **without relying on any Large Language Models (LLMs)** like GPT, Gemini, Claude, etc., as per the specific constraints of the Bajaj Finserv Health Data Science Q2 problem statement.

+**Note:** This version uses the Pillow (PIL) library for image processing instead of OpenCV.

 ## Problem Statement (Brief)